Giatzis/Sui-Move-Ontological-Framework/README.md

 1. An OWL ontology that formally models the core components of the Sui Move language.
 2. A curated library of four fundamental secure design patterns.
-3. A set of Object-Centric Dynamic Condition Response (OC-DCR) graphs that specify the expected behavior of these patterns.
+3. A set of Dynamic Condition Response (DCR) graphs that specify the expected behavior of these patterns.

 This repository provides the complete ontology, the DCR graph models, and other relevant materials.